JohanChataigne/resume/main.typ

             project(
                "TBM Mobile App Revamp",
                [
-                   Developed a backend-for-frontend and its associated infrastructure.
-Managed connections to numerous external dependencies in a high-load infrastructure context.
+                   Developed a backend-for-frontend and its associated infrastructure for an app with 10k+ monthly active users.
+Integrated and managed connections to 15+ external dependencies in a high-load infrastructure context.
                ],
                technologies: ("Kotlin", "Spring", "Terraform", "Azure", "Redis"),
             ),
             project(
                "Development and Maintenance of Cleo and Physio.me Applications (Biogen)", [
-                   Web and mobile applications deployed in multiple countries, with cloud infrastructures across several global regions, within an HDS-compliant environment.
+                   Web and mobile applications deployed in 10+ countries, with cloud infrastructures across multiple AWS regions, within an HDS-compliant environment.
                ],
                technologies: ("Kotlin", "Spring", "Terraform", "AWS", "React", "React Native"), ),